wcfjeffrey/jeffreywoo-study-ai-model/README.md

 3. Review, recall, and retain with AI‑powered flashcards, quizzes, study guides, and mindmaps.

 ## ⚖️ Disclaimer
-**JeffreyWooStudy** provides AI‑driven insights for educational purposes only.
-It does not replace professional academic instruction.
+**JeffreyWooStudy** provides AI‑driven insights for informational, educational, and demonstration purposes only.
+It does not constitute professional tutoring, academic advice, or guaranteed learning outcomes.

+AI‑generated explanations, answers, or study suggestions may contain errors, omissions, or inaccuracies.
+The model is not a substitute for qualified teachers, textbooks, or official course materials.

+Always verify critical information with trusted academic sources or instructors.
+The developer assumes no liability for any academic performance issues, misunderstandings, or other damages arising from the use of this software.

+Use at your own risk.

 ## ⚙️ Run Locally